 Defending ourselves against the ultimate accuser (Satan) can be a daily battle, but perhaps the best solution is to point to the infallible source of our innocence.
 We are not innocent through our own actions.
 Each of us has fallen short, and made decisions that harmed others.
 However, for those who have accepted Jesus’ offer of salvation, His righteousness covers our shortcomings, so that we will certainly be pronounced “not guilty” in the final judgment.

 While we should generally seek to make things right with other people, where we have wronged them and can fix the problem, let us remember that – once we are dwelling in Jesus’ salvation – forces of evil have no standing to even bring charges against us.

-Then I heard a loud voice shouting across the heavens,
+Then I heard a loud voice in heaven say:

 Scripture quotations marked (NLT) are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, a Division of Tyndale House Ministries, Carol Stream, Illinois 60188.
 All rights reserved.

 Scripture taken from the Holy Bible, NEW INTERNATIONAL VERSION®, NIV® Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.